-All students who have direct patient contact must complete Cardiopulmonary Resuscitation (CPR) training prior to beginning clinical experiences.
+All students who have direct patient contact must complete Cardiopulmonary Resuscitation - Basic Life Support (CPR-BLS) with the National Hearth Association training prior to beginning clinical experiences.
 Students must provide evidence on certification of successful completion of the cognitive and skills evaluations in accordance with the curriculum of the American Health Association BLS for Healthcare Providers.
 Classes are offered by Baptist University.